OpenNebula/docs/source/management_and_operations/storage_management/images.rst

           <description>luks key</description>
     </secret>

-and define the secret and set its value, beware it's base64 encoded. **This has to be done on every hypervisor**
+Then define the secret and set its value, beware it's base64 encoded. **This has to be done on every hypervisor**

 .. prompt:: text $ auto